jjacobs123/thrift-it-like-macklemore/README.md

 ### 2.12 • Does the dataset relate to people?
 As mentioned in section 2.10, there is no user-related information extracted during the collection of the data.

+### Additional comments
+**Intentionally removed information**
+As mentioned before data is collected for both the "Pre-owned" and "Regular" men's clothing section on Zalando.
+In section 2.4 the variables which would be collected are addressed.
+The original plan was to collect data on the following variables: product url, brand name, product type, price, size, delivery time and color.
+However, during the programming process the team discovered some problems collecting the sizes of the products within the Regular men's clothing section on Zalando.
+The data collection for the variable size was made complicated by a dropdown menu, as the sizes for each particular product in this section are displayed in this dropdown menu format.
+To be able to collect this information, more advanced web scraping techniques are required.
+Unfortunately, these techniques are beyond the scope of this course.
+Therefore, the assumption was made that for the regular offering of men's clothing, all sizes are available.

+**Data insights**
+For each dataset, for both Zalando's "Pre-owned" men's clothing and "Regular" men's clothing, basic summary statistics have been executed.

+*"Pre-owned" men's clothing section*
+In total 17,796 observartions have been gathered.
+There is data collected for the following variables: product url, brand name, product type, price, size, delivery time and color.
+The total dataset consist of 17,799 observations and 7 variables.

+In the dataset 625 different brands occur.
+The dataset contains in total 73 different categories, types of clothing.
+Within the different categories it is possible to combine certain categories as some are in line with others, for example "Sweater", "Trui", "Sweater met rits" and "Hoodie".
+Furtermore, 247 colors or color combinations occur in the dataset.
+Finally, 247 different sizes are included in the dataset.

+*"Regular" men's clothing section*
+**TO-DO AFTER SCRAPING IS DONE**
+-
+-
+-
+-

 ## 3. COLLECTION PROCESS